 As its name suggests, the Texas Hill Country is comprised of innumerable hills carved by creeks and rivers.
-Effective stewardship of these hillsides requires thoughtful, long-term practices such as planned grazing, selective brush management, and native plant restoration.
-In conjunction with these long-term practices, land stewards can also promote healthy hillsides through the use of certain erosion-control structures.
+Effective stewardship of these hillsides requires careful observation and thoughtful, long-term practices (e.g. planned grazing, selective brush management, and native plant restoration) to sustain and enhance soil health.
+In conjunction with these long-term practices, land stewards can also promote healthy hillsides through the use of certain erosioncontrol structures.

 Soil Erosion is a form of soil degradation in which the top layer of soil is carried away by wind and water.
 Rain and channelized water flow dislodge and wash exposed soil downhill.
 This cumulative loss of soil poses a major challenge to landowners and managers.

 This guide highlights a series of erosioncontrol structures that Hill Country landowners and managers are using to slow and sink water into the land.

-When landowners can slow and sink water into their land, this physical process provides a variety of benefits, including reduced erosion, increased water infiltration into soil and aquifers, increased soil moisture and vegetation production, flood mitigation, drought resiliency, habitat enhancement, and increased flow of spring-fed creeks.
-Used in concert with the longterm practices described earlier, these sitespecific structures can be quite effective in enhancing the overall health of a landscape.
-Before implementing any structures, the landowner should study the site thoroughly.
+When landowners can slow and sink water into their land, this physical process provides a variety of benefits, including reduced erosion, increased water infiltration into soil and aquifers, increased soil moisture and vegetation production, flood mitigation, drought resilience, habitat enhancement, and increased flow of spring-fed creeks.
+Given the severe flood events that the Hill Country is known to produce, often a series or combination of structures is needed to withstand extreme weather.
+Used in concert with the long-term practices described earlier, these site-specific structures can be quite effective in enhancing the overall health of a landscape.

+Before creating any erosion-control structures, the landowner should study the site thoroughly.
 Examine topographic maps to understand the larger context for the movement of water and walk the site numerous times, observing the pattern of runoff from below and above the eroded feature.
 Methods used should be appropriate to the site, consistent with land management goals, regularly monitored (especially during and after large rain events), and adapted as needed.

-Note: If there is an ongoing trigger for erosion (e.g. current grazing or mowing practices, vehicular use, or road design), managing these stressors will be critical for success.
-Otherwise, these hillside erosion-control structures may simply act as band-aid approaches to long-term stewardship needs.
-1. Rows of Rocks: Slow and sink water flow across a slope Rows of Rocks are a simple method used to help slow and sink the flow of water along a hillside.
+NOTE: If there is an ongoing trigger for erosion (e.g. current grazing or mowing practices, vehicular use, or road design), managing these stressors will be critical for success.
+Otherwise, the erosion-control structures described in the following pages may simply act as band-aid approaches to more pressing management needs.

+1. Rows of Rocks: Slow and sink water flow across a slope

+Rows of Rocks are a simple method used to help slow and sink the flow of water along a hillside.
 These structures can be particularly helpful for areas with early or mild signs of erosion or bare ground.
 During the process of slowing and sinking water, rock rows also capture the sediment that travels with water.
 This accumulation of sediment provides soil in which vegetation can establish.

 Rows of Rocks can often be built using materials on site.
-In the picture below, a landowner created this structure over the course of an afternoon with a strong rake and small rocks already present on her property.
-Two years ago, the hillside in this picture was bare, exposed soil.
+In the picture below. а landowner created this structure over the course of an afternoon with a strong rake and small rocks already present on her property.
+Two years ago, the hillside in this picture was bare, exposed caliche.
 By using a series of simple rock rows, this landowner has slowed down water and trapped enough sediment to enable Texas native grasses to establish.
-How to create: